alvaroaoz94/QAChanllengeEcoPortal/3-automation/README.md

 ## Setup

 1. **Clone the repository:**
-Get the clone repository of the following link and clone in your code editor of your choice
+Get the clone repository of the following link and clone in your code editor of your choice, make sure to clone it to a path of your choice where you keep the folder alone to maintain good practices and order.
+Once you are in the choosed directory you must open the Terminal and paste this link
    ```
    git clone https://github.com/alvaroaoz94/QAChanllengeEcoPortal

     ```

 2. **Go to Open the folder Project:**
-When you already cloned the project, you should open the folder QAChallengeEcoPortal
+When you already cloned the project, you should open the folder QAChallengeEcoPortal, this will be on the previously selected route

 3. **Go to Automation Directory:**
 Once you are in QAChallengeEcoPortal directory, you should open the terminal and write the following command